by Dr. Becky Spelman on 16/02/2017

-To see our full list of service along with the issues we offer assistance with, click here.
+To see our full list of services along with the issues we offer assistance with, please visit our all services page.

 HOW CAN I LEARN MORE ABOUT WORKING WITH A PSYCHOTHERAPIST?

 If you’re in the London area and would like to come and see us, we have a large team of therapists skilled in multiple forms of psychotherapy throughout the city.
 You can visit us at our Harley Street, Bank/City of London, Chelsea/High Kensington & Canary Wharf locations.

 If you’d like some free impartial advice on whether psychotherapy can help get you past the brick wall that’s currently standing in the way of living the life you want, we offer a free, 15-minute consultation with no obligation to continue.